coelhof12/c3po-hub/README.md

 # SPA - FINAL ASSIGNMENT PROJECT

 ## 🚀 PROJECT OVERVIEW

-SPA Project | Building a themed single-page application using HTML, CSS, and JavaScript.
-Featuring dynamic data integration via REST APIs.
-Collaborative project for learning and mastering full-stack development.
+A collaborative Single Page Application (SPA) built using HTML, CSS, and JavaScript, integrating dynamic data from the Star Wars API (SWAPI).
+Inspired by the character C-3PO, this app allows users to explore profiles of Star Wars characters and offers an interactive experience with character data, navigation through the light and dark sides, and seamless page transitions using the History API.

 ## 📑 TABLE OF CONTENTS